 The new study, published in the journal eLife, reveals that applying weak electrical stimulation to the brain helped to harmonize different parts of the brain, improving the participants’ memory.

 Violante and team used a noninvasive technique called transcranial alternating current stimulation (TACS) to interfere with the brain’s rhythm.
-In TACS, alternating electrical current is applied through the skull to modify the brain’s cortical oscillations.
+In

 The researchers used TACS to target two brain regions involved in working memory: the middle frontal gyrus and the inferior parietal lobe.